Norman Ralston

 Norman William Ralston (November 28, 1916 - November 14, 2007) was an American pilot.

 Biography

-During World War II, Ralston, known as "Swede", trained hundreds of Army pilots at Rankin Field in Tulare, California.
-Rankin Aeronautical Academy was a civilian flight school for the United States Army Air Corps.
+During World War II, Ralston, known as "Swede".

-As a stunt pilot, he operated a fleet of aircraft for Ralston Airshows.
+He was a stunt pilot.
 He became famous for flying an AT-6 Texan through Naval Air Station Tillamook, a World War II blimp hangar, in Tillamook, Oregon.
-Ralston constructed the first commercial hangar at Hillsboro, Oregon and helped found the Hillsboro Airport.
-He co-founded the airline company Aero Air, a successful full-service fixed-base operator.
+Ralston helped found the Hillsboro Airport.
+He co-founded the airline company Aero Air.